-We can't provide legal assistance to incarcerated people, but we edit the only up-to-date list of the organizations that do:
+We can't provide legal assistance to incarcerated people, but we edit the only up-to-date list of the organizations that do.
+This database includes law firms and organizations that provide free legal assistance to incarcerated people on civil (non-criminal) matters.
+We automatically remove entries that have not been re-confirmed by the organization within the last 12 months:

 If your state is not listed above, these national groups offer help to prisoners in any state by providing legal assistance or inexpensive, high-quality self-help materials.